 Is 22/7 a rational or irrational number?

-Do you know where the term “rational” came from?
-It gets its name from the word “ratio.”
-As a result, rational numbers are closely linked to the idea of ratio.
-Both rational and irrational numbers are real numbers, but they have different characteristics.
-A rational number is one that can be written as p⁄q, where p and q are integers and q is not equal to zero.
+The term “rational” originates from the word “ratio,” indicating a connection to proportions or comparisons.
+Rational numbers are a fundamental concept in mathematics, closely tied to the notion of ratios.
+A rational number can be written as p⁄q, where p and q are integers and q is not equal to zero.
 However, an irrational number cannot be expressed using simple fractions. √2 is an irrational number, whereas 2⁄3 is an example of a rational number.

 What are Rational Numbers?